stevenya97/yt-unembed/README.md

 Click on the link, if using a userscript manager it should prompt to install.
 Else, download/paste it.

 ### Image previews
-To enable previews, change line 19 `const SHOW_PREVIEW_IMAGE = false;` to read true instead of false.
+To disable previews and just show links, change line 19 `const SHOW_PREVIEW_IMAGE = true;` to read false instead of true.

 ### userscripts